-- Optimize your vitamin D levels with safe sun exposure, a safe tanning bed or a vitamin D3 supplement.
+- Optimize your vitamin D levels with safe sun exposure or a vitamin D3 supplement.
 Vitamin D impacts fertility on multiple levels, including boosting levels of progesterone and estrogen in women, which may help regulate menstrual cycles and improve your likelihood of conceiving naturally.
 In men, vitamin D is essential for the healthy development of the nucleus of the sperm cell, improves semen quality and sperm count, and is capable of supporting healthy testosterone levels.

 - Avoid genetically engineered food, especially corn and soy.
 These contain significant concentrations of the herbicide glyphosate (the active ingredient in Roundup), which has been linked to infertility in a number of studies.

 - Avoid chemicals as much as possible.
 Bisphenol-A (BPA), phthalates, fluoride (in drinking water), MSG, and many, many others have shown negative impacts on your reproductive health.